-The investment manager is using, as of the date of the prospectus, the BNP Paribas Asset Management (BNPP AM) internal methodology, as defined in the main part of the Prospectus, to determine sustainable investments.
-Such methodology integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
+The internal methodology, as defined in the main part of the Prospectus, integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
 These criteria are complementary to each other.
 In practice, a company must meet at least one of the criteria described below in order to be considered as contributing to an environmental or social objective:

-1. A company with an economic activity aligned with the EU Taxonomy objectives.
+- 1. A company with an economic activity aligned with the EU Taxonomy objectives.
 A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the EU Taxonomy.
-A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: sustainable forestry, environmental restoration, sustainable manufacturing, renewable energy, water supply, sewerage, waste management and remediation, sustainable transportation, sustainable buildings, sustainable information and technology, scientific research for sustainable development;
+A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: sustainable forestry, environmental restoration, sustainable manufacturing, renewable energy, water supply, sewerage, waste management and remediation, sustainable transportation, sustainable buildings, sustainable information and technology, scientific research for sustainable development; - 2.
+A company with an economic activity contributing to one or more United Nations Sustainable Development goals (UN SDG) targets.
+A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the SDGs and less than 20% of its revenues misaligned with the UN SDGs.
+A company qualifying as sustainable investment through this criteria can for example contribute to the following objectives: - a.
+Environmental: sustainable agriculture, sustainable management of water and sanitation, sustainable and modern energy, sustainable economic growth, sustainable infrastructure, sustainable cities, sustainable consumption and production patterns, fight against climate change, conservation and sustainable use of oceans, seas and marine resources, protection, restoration and sustainable use of terrestrial ecosystems, sustainable management of forests, fight against desertification, land degradation and biodiversity loss;